ayufan/gitlab-ci-multi-runner/docs/install/osx.md

 	sudo chmod +x /usr/local/bin/gitlab-ci-multi-runner
 	```

-1. The rest of commands execute as user who will run the runner
+1. The rest of commands execute as the user who will run the runner.

 1. Setup the runner
 	```bash